 With fixed braces, the brackets are bonded to teeth and the archwire is threaded into the brackets to help pull or push the misaligned teeth slowly for the best positions.
 Your orthodontist will tighten and readjust the braces during the appointments in order to accomplish the final teeth movements.
-Watch the animated video to get an idea of how braces work to move teeth in some different situations:

 Clear aligners work the same but with plastic mouth guard-shaped trays you wear over your teeth.
 Therefore, there are no brackets and wires but a series of aligners each designed to move teeth at a time.

 Braces have come a long way to address various orthodontic misalignments and malocclusions.